Dev-Flush/FeaturesFlagPublic/README.md

 # Documentation

-> The communication with the server is fully encrypted using the keys that can be automamatically generated or entered manually when registering an app with the application.
+> The communication with the server is fully encrypted using the keys that can be automatically generated or entered manually when registering an app with the application.

 How to install and use the feature flags app from dev flush